Wild Thing (The Troggs song): Other versions

-In 1984, the band X released a version as a non-album single.
+In 1984, the U.S. band X released a version as a non-album single.
 The Houston Press included this version as one of their "10 Greatest Versions" of the song.
 It was also included on the soundtrack of the feature film Major League as the entrance theme to Charlie Sheen's character Ricky "Wild Thing" Vaughn.
 Director David S. Ward said of this version, "I was listening to the recording of 'Wild Thing' — not the original one by the Troggs, but the one by X, and it was such a big sound, it sounded like a thousand people were singing it" and "I thought, this would be really interesting if people got so into this kid, this pitcher, that when he came into the game, they would stand up and sing 'Wild Thing'."
 Professional wrestlers Atsushi Onita and Jon Moxley also use this version as their entrance themes, with Moxley using it as a tribute to Onita.